darasus/ai-blog/content/what-are-fermented-foods-and-why-you-should-start-eating-them.md

   are rich in. vitamin B, as they have been shown to kill off cancer in cancer.
   The benefits of a healthy gut are clear, clear and clear. of not starting to eat more of them today!
+intro: "Fermented foods are having a moment.
+Everywhere you look, you see another article about the benefits of these slightly strange-sounding foods and the gut bacteria they feed.
+They’re the new kale, you might say.
+And we wouldn’t blame you if you thought it was all a little bit weird and gross at first.
+After all, let’s face it: Fermented foods are rather bizarre when you think about them for long enough!
+But as with most things, looks can be deceiving.
+It turns out that fermented foods are actually incredibly good for us – so much so that nutritionists have been recommending them as part of a healthy diet for years now.
+In this article, we’ll take a look at what exactly fermented foods are, why they’re so good for us and how to incorporate them into your diet."
 ---

 ## What are fermented foods?